rJefferyXie/Pathfinding-Visualizer/README.md

 * Implement more algorithms (bidirectional bfs, ida*, swarm, etc)

 ## Extra Information <a name="extra"></a>

+Please note that Pygame's graphics are going to be different depending on the machine that you are using.
+On Mac for example, things might look more blurry / pixelated.

-Keep in mind that since this program is taking time to draw every node that it creates / looks at, the algorithms will naturally run a little bit slower than usual, especially for the maze generating algorithm.
+Also, keep in mind that since this program is taking time to draw every node that it creates / looks at, the algorithms will naturally run a little bit slower than usual, especially for the maze generating algorithm.
+  * To make the algorithms run at normal speed, go to the files and remove the lines in the algorithm where it says "draw()".
+    * Ex.
+To speed up the maze generator algorithm, open prims.py, go to lines #72 and #163 and comment out the draw() call.

 **A Star Search**